 Hosted solutions have their cons as well.
-If you’re a smaller operation a cloud-based solution without phones or other physical devices could save you a bunch more money.
-You’ll only pay for what you use on their servers and you don’t have to invest in infrastructure.
+If you’re a smaller operation, a cloud-computing solution without phones or other physical devices could save much more money.
+In this case, you’ll only pay for what you use on their servers and you don’t have to invest in infrastructure.

 VoIP on the cloud is great if your primary workforce is remote or spread out all over the world.
 It uses cloud programs to manage your network so you can access it from anywhere.
 All you need is an internet connection and you’re in business.

 The con of using a system like this would be the potential for downtime.
 But, a reputable provider should have fail safes in place to prevent crashes and keep you in business.
+Employing an IT support company in Los Angeles can help any local business sleep well at night, no matter where in the world your company is located.
 As long as you ask lots of questions, there is a support team in place, and you are secure with your ability to access the internet you’re golden.